seanthegeek/yaramail/docs/source/phishing.md

 regular expressions.
 ```

-Most organisations add something to the beginning of an email subject or body
+Most organizations add something to the beginning of an email subject or body
 to let the user know that the email came from an external, untrusted source.
 This can be leveraged in a YARA rule to identify external emails that include
 the name of an executive or board member in the email headers or body.
 You can